MishraAnku/Statistical-Analysis-A-B-Testing-and-Regression/README.md

-# Statistical-Analysis-A-B-Testing-and-Regression

-# Statistical Analysis: A/B testing and Machine Learning
+# Statistical-Analysis-A-B-Testing-and-Regression and Machine Learning

 Hi all, this is a Data Analytics Project ! - Project with A/B testing and Machine Learning methodology.